Muslim-Programmers/QuranApp-Linux/README.md

 5. run `cd .. && sudo ./install.sh`
 6. Open the app from application menu

-quran streaming only available in CLI mode now.
+Quran streaming only available in CLI mode now.
+Open terminal and type `qapp --h` to show help menu.

 *Note: If you get GTK-Warning failed to load canberra-gtk-module , fix it by* `sudo apt install libcanberra-gtk-module`